sillsdev/TheCombine/docs/user_guide/docs/dataEntry.md

 You can add multiple recordings to an entry (e.g., a male voice and a female voice).
 As with the [Note](#note), audio recordings are associated with the entry and not its senses.

-To record audio, there is a red circle button with a square.
-For each recorded audio, there is a green circle button with a triangle.
+To record audio, there is a red square button.
+For each recorded audio, there is a green triangle button.

-**With a mouse:** Click-and-hold the red circle to record.
-Click a green circle to play its audio, or shift-click to delete its recording.
+**With a mouse:** Click-and-hold the red square to record.
+Click a green triangle to play its audio, or shift-click to delete its recording.

-**On a touch screen:** Press-and-hold the red circle to record.
-Tap a green circle to play its audio, or press-and-hold to bring up a menu (with options to play or delete).
+**On a touch screen:** Press-and-hold the red square to record.
+Tap a green triangle to play its audio, or press-and-hold to bring up a menu (with options to play or delete).